 At first glance, Sisense and Tableau look fairly similar.
 They both come with several deployment options, provide embedded analytics features, and give companies granular control over powerful data visualization tools.
 It’s easy to get lost in the many features these two BI vendors offer, so we’ve compared Sisense vs. Tableau for you.

-Both Sisense and Tableau offer flexible deployment options and pricing.
+Both Sisense and Tableau offer flexible deployment options.

 Tableau is available as a private on premises server, a public cloud server, or as a fully-hosted private online solution.
 Versions vary based on user needs and company structures, and include: